Best Covenant for Each Class in the Shadowlands Expansion

 Here is a quote about Assassination Rogue Covenants from our class writer, Seliathan.

-The Night Fae Covenant offers a variety of Soulbinds and abilities that make it a very good choice regardless of whether you want to excel in Raids, Mythic+ or are mainly focusing on solo content like Torghast.
-It is the most flexible Covenant for Assassination Rogue and synergizes very well with our class and specialization toolkit.
+The Venthyr Covenant offers a variety of Soulbinds and abilities that make it a very good choice regardless of whether you want to excel in Raids, Mythic+ or are mainly focusing on solo content like Torghast.
+It is a very flexible Covenant for Assassination Rogue and synergizes well with our class and specialization toolkit.
+The main reason why Venthyr is a very solid choice is due its high DPS performance, while offering lots of flexibility with multiple viable Soulbinds that can be customized for specific playstyles or situations.
+It is not uncommon to use each Soulbind for a different content-type.

 Here is a quote about Outlaw Rogue Covenants from our class writer, Seliathan.

-The Night Fae Covenant offers a variety of Soulbinds and abilities that make it a very good choice regardless of whether you want to excel in Raids, Mythic+ or are mainly focusing on solo content like Torghast.
-It is the most flexible Covenant for Outlaw Rogue and synergizes very well with our class and specialization toolkit.
+The Necrolord Covenant offers a variety of Soulbinds and abilities that make it a very good choice, regardless of whether you want to excel in Raids, Mythic+, or are mainly focusing on solo content like Torghast.
+It is a very flexible Covenant for Outlaw Rogue and synergizes well with our class and specialization toolkit.
+The main reason why Necrolord is a very solid choice is due its high DPS performance, while offering lots of flexibility with multiple viable Soulbinds that can be customized for specific playstyles or situations.
+It is not uncommon to use each Soulbind for a different content-type, with Plague Deviser Marileth being a very good PvP option, Heirmir being very good for maximizing DPS, and Emeni offering some small raid buffs and good soloing tools for World Quests or Torghast.

 Here is a quote about Subtlety Rogue Covenants from our class writer, Ashine.

 All of the Covenant abilities for Subtlety Rogues are so close to each other (a couple percent differences at most) that ultimately it does not matter much which one you pick.
-That being said, our recommended Covenant for Subtlety Rogues is Venthyr as it is the best overall performing Covenant in Patch 9.0.5.
-While Venthyr is the recommended Covenant, other Covenants can excel in specific scenarios.
-Necrolord is also quite good, especially for Mythic+.
+That being said, our recommended Covenant for Subtlety Rogues is Venthyr due to a couple of reasons.
+It is good for both AoE and single-target, Venthyr is also the best Covenant for Assassination, which makes swapping specializations easier, and it has slightly higher burst, which is often important in Raid encounters.

 Here is a quote about Elemental Shaman Covenants from our class writer, Stormy.